astronomer/docs/learn/airflow-context.md

 ## Common Airflow context values

 This section gives an overview of the most commonly used keys in the Airflow context dictionary.
-To see an up-to-date list of all keys and their types, view the [Airflow source code](https://github.com/apache/airflow/blob/main/airflow/utils/context.pyi).
+To see an up-to-date list of all keys and their types, view the [Apache Airflow® source code](https://github.com/apache/airflow/blob/main/airflow/utils/context.pyi).

 ### ti / task_instance